JeepGuy/VIM/navigation_cmds.md

     <Ctrl> f   aka Page-down  To move forward one page in the file.
 Hold down the control key and press "f".
     <Ctrl> b   aka Page-up    To move backward in the file.
 Hold down the control key and press "b".

+    ^f  - gets the help file definition for <Cntrl> f

+    CTRL-F                  Scroll window [count] pages Forwards (downwards) in the buffer.
+See also 'startofline' option.
+                        When there is only one window the 'window' option might be used.

+    CTRL-B                  Scroll window [count] pages Backwards (upwards) in the buffer.
+See also 'startofline' option.
+                        When there is only one window the 'window' option might be used.

 Expanded Definitions for above.
 -------------------------------